DorkOS

 A read-only view linking to other subsystems:

-• Pulse schedules targeting this agent's directory
+• Task schedules targeting this agent's directory

 • Relay endpoints registered for this agent